mbforbes/food/README.md

 there's no login, no accounts, and not even a mobile UI.
 I made it feature by feature only so that it would be useful for me personally.

 And it works.
 Well, at least it worked for me.
-I lost a bunch of weight, saved money by cooking, saved time by meal prepping (and then spent it working on this app 😊), and improved my cooking.
+I lost a bunch of weight by counting calories, saved money by cooking, saved time by meal prepping (and then spent it working on this app 😊), and improved my cooking.

 ![preview of grocery list](media/preview-grocery-tiny.png) ![preview of week view](media/preview-view-small.png) ![preview of dishes view](media/preview-dishes-small.png)